BlockchainCommons/lethekit/README.md

 ![LetheKit](lethekit.jpg)

-The LetheKit is a do-it-youself platform for performing various sensitive cryptographic operations on an offline airgapped device.
+*LetheKit* is a do-it-youself platform for performing various sensitive cryptographic operations on an offline airgapped device.
 It uses no WiFi or Bluetooth which could leak information and contains no local storage.
 The external USB only charges the battery, and when the device is turned off it forgets any sensitive data stored in RAM.
 Thus the name Lethe (_lee-thee_), from the [mythological river](https://en.wikipedia.org/wiki/Lethe) of forgetfulness and oblivion.

 ## Additional Information